Analysis: Seven Seahawks with a lot on the line Saturday against the Chargers

 Wide receiver Gary Jennings

 Jennings already seemed likely to make the roster due to his status as a fourth-round pick, if nothing else.
-The injury to Moore may cement that.
+The injury to Moore might cement that.
 Still, the Seahawks might like to see Jennings produce on the field a little bit in the preseason to feel more comfortable calling on him once the regular season begins.

 Jennings has had some nice moments in practice but has no receptions on three targets in 51 snaps in the first two preseason games.

-“He had a solid week for us but opportunities are knocking so this is a good chance for him in the next couple of weeks to make a statement,” Carroll said.
+“He had a solid week for us but opportunities are knocking, so this is a good chance for him in the next couple of weeks to make a statement,” Carroll said.

-Moore’s injury also means rookies such as John Ursua and Jazz Ferguson could have better chances to make the team and/or play bigger roles early on, and Seattle will also be looking closely at each over the next few games, as well as veteran Malik Turner.
+Moore’s injury also means rookies such as John Ursua and Jazz Ferguson could have better chances to make the team and/or play bigger roles early on, and Seattle will also be looking closely at them over the next few games, as well as veteran Malik Turner.

 Running back C.J.
 Prosise

 A third-round pick in 2016, Prosise has battled injuries throughout his career, a situation that has continued into the preseason as he has yet to play.
 But Carroll said this week that Prosise is ready to go.
-It’s hard to figure Prosise has any more chances left beyond the next two games, and two games might not be enough to show the team he can stay healthy for the longterm.
+It’s hard to figure Prosise has any more chances left beyond the next two games, and two games might not be enough to show the team he can stay healthy for the long term.
 But if he does nothing the next two games, he could make the Seahawks’ decision for them.

 Defensive end Barkevious Mingo

-The veteran is generally considered as likely to make the roster in his new role as a rush end, and continuing his previous role as one of the most reliable special teamers.
+The veteran is generally considered as likely to make the roster in his new role as a rush end, and continuing his previous role as one of the most reliable special-teamers.

 But Carroll said Friday that Ziggy Ansah could return to practice next week and could be ready Week 1.